olus2000/YSL-Forth/README.rst

 1. Install YSL_, its host language;
 2. Call ``ysl core.ysl`` in command line;
-3. You should be greeted with the magic number 2137.
+3. You should be greeted with the "Kernel loaded." message.
 You can now write Forth!

+To run tests:

+1. Run YSL Forth;
+2. Call ``$ 'testing.fs' included`` to load the testing tools;
+3. Call ``$ 'kernel-test.fs' included`` to run the tests for kernel and core;
+4. You should see some messages about texts that were expected to fail.
+This will be indicated in test names.

 ----------------------